14-16 Year Olds

 All students in the 1st Year through to Lower Sixth have timetabled lessons of PSHEE.
 Listed below are the subjects covered during the GCSE years.

-4th Year: Human rights and international law, The legal system in the UK, Diversity in the UK, How to improve your Community, Health and Safety, Personal Safety, Positive and Negative Relationships, Consent, Impact of Drugs and Alcohol, Gender double standards, Sex and relationships education, Self esteem, Mental and emotional health, Body image and cosmetic procedures, Targets and goals, Information, advice and guidance
+4th Year: Human rights and international law, The legal system in the UK, Diversity in the UK, How to improve your Community, Health and Safety, Personal Safety, Positive and Negative Relationships, Consent, Impact of Drugs and Alcohol, Gender double standards, Sex and relationships education, Self esteem, Mental and emotional health, Body image and cosmetic procedures.

-5th Year: Post-16 and Post-18 Options, Parenting Skills, Parenting skills, Unintended pregnancy options, Local, Regional and International Governance, Active Citizenship, The UK’s relationships with Europe, The Commonwealth, the UN and the wider world, Career Identity, Work Experience, Work Attitude and Values, Sexting, Impact of sex in the media, Pornography, Discrimination and harassment (in the workplace), Rights and responsibilities at work
+5th Year: Post-16 and Post-18 Options, Parenting Skills, Parenting skills, Unintended pregnancy options, Social Media, Cults, Intolerance and Extremism, Career Identity, Work Experience, Work Attitude and Values, Sexting, Impact of sex in the media, Pornography, Discrimination and Harassment (in the workplace), Rights and Responsibilities at work.

 One of the major strands of PSHEE is Sex and Relationships Education and this features in some way in all year groups.
 We do hope that all pupils will take part in these lessons and workshops as an important part of their education.
 However, parents may withdraw their son or daughter from any aspect of the programme by writing to the Headmaster.
 To view our SRE Policy click here.